 Polis was born to a Jewish family in Boulder, Colorado.
-He studied politics at Princeton University and started his

-He is the first openly gay person to be elected governor in the United States. first business, American Information Systems, in his college dorm room.
+He studied politics at Princeton University and started his first business, American Information Systems, in his college dorm room.
 By age 30, he had launched and sold three successful companies, including ProFlowers, one of the world's leading online flower retailers.
 Passionate about education, he founded two innovative charter schools serving at-risk and immigrant youth and the Jared Polis Foundation, a nonprofit organization that supports Colorado educators.
 He has used his wealth to generously support progressive causes.